ethanmoyer/NADRA/README.md

 $ source venv/bin/activate
 ```

+When running any of the following scripts, please use Python 3.7.

+Pyenv might also be a good tool for managing python versions: https://github.com/pyenv/pyenv

 #### Support Vector Machines (SVMs)

 The svm.py and svm_pca.py scripts are responsible for conducting the SVMs analysis.